A reflection on Bryanston’s Digital Detox Day

-2/10/15: This week we welcome Second Master, Peter Hardy, who looks at what British values are and how they are embodied at Bryanston.
+Former Second Master, Peter Hardy, takes a look at what British values are and how they are embodied at Bryanston.

 For many the idea of a boarding school typifies British traditions, values and culture.
 Bryanston has always taken what it believes to be the best of these traditions and values and combined them with new ideas and thinking – et nova et vetera in action.